 What is an REO?

-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+REO's or Real Estate Owned are homes that have completed the foreclosure process which the bank or mortage company currently owns.
+This is unlike real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
 The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll accept the property entirely as is.
-That might consist of prevailing liens and even current tenants that need to be expelled.
+Finally, you'll accept the property completely as is.
+That might include standing liens and even current residents that may require expulsion.

 Time to make an offer?

-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
-Since banks usually sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and withdraw the offer if you find it.
-If, as a buyer, you can provide documentation showing your ability to pay, such as a pre-approval letter from a lender, your offer will be more attractive and likely be accepted.
-(This goes for any real estate offer.)
+Most banks have a REO department that you'll work with while buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.

-Once you've presented your offer, it's customary for the bank to make a counter offer.
-From there it will be your choice whether to accept their counter, or make another counter offer.
-Be aware, you'll be working with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've made your offer, you can expect the bank to counter offer.
+Then it will be your choice whether to accept their counter, or submit another counter offer.
+Understand, you'll be working with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
 It's quite common for the process of offers and counter offers to take days or even weeks.